OlafRadicke/buildbot-multi-master-helm-chart/README.md

 Notes and knowed issues
 -----------------------

-* The volume mount for the master configuration is readonly but the BuildBot master needed the write exess to his configuration.
-So he get only a copy of the configuration from the configuration of the volume mount.
-This copy will be created by the creating of the pod, only one time (without updates in his life time).
+* The volume mount for the master configuration is read only, but the BuildBot master need the write exess to its configuration.
+So it gets only a copy of the configuration from the configuration of the volume mount.
+This copy will be created by the creating of the pod, only one time (without updates in its life time).
-* No support for worker ReplicaSets in thes moment.
+* No support for worker ReplicaSets in this moment.
 See section *The concept*.

 License note
 ------------